 Promoting health awareness and education

-In one study, SMS supported the recall of a prostate intervention educational initiative among African American men – 65% wanting to receive more information via text even after the study had finished.
+In one study, SMS supported the recall of a prostate intervention educational initiative among African American men – 65% wanted to receive more information via text even after the study had finished.
 In a Spain-based study, a high 68% of women attended breast screening exams if they were sent a text reminder 3 days beforehand.